 Requirements for attaining regular student status must be determined by the regularly constituted Admissions Committee and stated in a "Provisional Student Notification of Requirements" letter sent to the student by the department or program area prior to registration for coursework.

-A Request for Final Exam must be submitted to the Office of Student Services one week prior to the Oral Defense for the master's degree and three weeks prior to the Oral Defense for the doctoral degree.
+A Request for Final Exam must be submitted to the Office of Student Services two weeks prior to the oral/final defense for the master's degree and three weeks prior to the oral/final defense for the doctoral degree.

 Student workers (including but not limited to graduate assistants, part-time paid student help, work-study students, and student volunteers) at West Virginia University are required to abide by the policies, rules, and regulations as are part-time or full-time employees of the University.
 Within the Statler College of Engineering and Mineral Resources there are several policies or rules concerning the confidentiality of student records.
 These policies concerning the confidentiality of student records should be of the utmost importance to the student worker who is working at this college.